alirezap94/ICSPIS-2021/README.md

 ## Contributing

-You can use and modify this work by citing the original paper
+You can use and modify this work by citing the original paper.
-@inproceedings{safarihamid2021joint,
-  title={A Joint-Entropy Approach To Time-series Classification}, author={Safarihamid, Kimia and Pourafzal, Alireza and Fereidunian, Alireza}, booktitle={2021 7th International Conference on Signal Processing and Intelligent Systems (ICSPIS)}, pages={1--7}, year={2021}, organization={IEEE}
-}